psychemedia/storytelling-notes/undutiful-daughter.md

 The sailors dived and examined the ship's keel, and no remora was there.
 So they knew that the fault must be on board, and they resolved to draw lots, and discover who it was who held the ship fast in mid-seas.

-They cast the black bullets as they sailed on the water, The black bullet fell on the undutiful daughter.
+They cast the black bullets as they sailed on the water,
+The black bullet fell on the undutiful daughter.
 "Oh, who in the ship must go over the side?"
 Oh, none save the maiden, the fair captain's bride.

-When the damsel learned that the lot had fallen on her, and she was to be cast overboard, and that

-unless she were drowned, the ship could not move on her way, then she said, weeping —
+When the damsel learned that the lot had fallen on her, and she was to be cast overboard, and that unless she were drowned, the ship could not move on her way, then she said, weeping —

 "Oh, get me a boat that is narrow and thin
 And set me, undutiful daughter, therein."

 But they refused.
 They wanted the boat for themselves, and could not spare it for her.
 Then she said —

 "Oh, take a white napkin, about my head bind it.
 Oh, take a white napkin, about my feet wind it.
-Alack that I must in the deep salten water, Alack!
-I must sink, an undutiful daug-hter."
+Alack that I must in the deep salten water,
+Alack!
+I must sink, an undutiful daughter."

 To this they agreed.
-They bound a v/hite kerchief about her head, and they wrapped a sheet about her feet.
+They bound a white kerchief about her head, and they wrapped a sheet about her feet.

-They took a white napkin, about her head bound it, They took a white napkin, about her feet wound it, They cast the fair pretty maid over, and she Did sink out of sight in cruel salt sea.
+They took a white napkin, about her head bound it,
+They took a white napkin, about her feet wound it,
+They cast the fair pretty maid over,
+and she did sink out of sight in cruel salt sea.

 Then at once the beak of the vessel began to cut the waves, they foamed about her sides, and she sped along her course like a gull.
 That night there was no cloud in the sky, an east wind was blowing, and the moon was full.
 Then the man at the wheel saw something in the water: —

-The moon it was shining, the tide it was flowing, Oh, what in the wake of the vessel was swimming?
+The moon it was shining, the tide it was flowing,
+Oh, what in the wake of the vessel was swimming?
 "Oh, see, boys! oh, see! how she floats in the water!
 Oh, see, boys! oh, see! the undutiful daughter."